 Writing continues to ground me.

 Summer 's poetry may be found in The Ekphrastic Review, The Rappahannock Review, Beltway Poetry Quarterly, and Peregrine.
-Summer is the 2019 recipient of First Place in the Poetry Contest, sponsored by the Bethesda Urban Partership.
-Summer leads and participates in workshops with other writers and artists in Virgina, Maryland, and Washington D.C.
+Summer is the 2019 recipient of First Place in the Poetry Contest, sponsored by the Bethesda Urban Partnership.
+Summer leads and participates in workshops with other writers and artists in Virginia, Maryland, and Washington D.C.